 Looking for downtown Hamilton restaurants?
 First time in town?
 Hungry after a day of exploring Hamilton tourist attractions?
-Maybe you’re catching a show, and just need to grab something to eat either before or after the event.
+Maybe you’re catching a concert, and just need to grab something to eat either before or after the event.

 1. Italian & Portuguese

-Italian food is popular here, thanks in part to our sizable Italian-Canadian population (about 11% of citizens have Italian backgrounds).
+Italian food is popular in Hamilton, thanks in part to our sizable Italian-Canadian population (about 11% of citizens have Italian backgrounds).
 One of the oldest Italian restaurants in Hamilton is The Capri, at 25 John Street North.
 Their pizza and pasta comes in a variety of different flavours including vegetarian, the servings are very generous, and the wild decor (with murals and a glowing blue ceiling) is like something out of a 1940s gangster movie.
 Prices are about $10-18 per main dish which is moderate for Hamilton restaurants.

 Two other Italian restaurants in downtown get thumbs up from food fans: Lo Presti’s on Jackson Street East and La Cantina on Walnut Street.
 These are pricier than The Capri (around $20-40 for main dishes).